 If a student is in danger of failing a grade, parents will be informed well in advance so they are aware that their child needs extra help during the school year.
 The following procedure will document the student's progress throughout the year so if retention is necessary, a parent may feel comfortable that a right decision has been made.

-- 1. Parents should be informed of a student's progress during the first parent-teacher conference, or as soon thereafter as difficulties are recognized. - 2.
-If the student is having difficulty, another conference will be set up between the parents and teachers early in the 2nd semester.
-This conference will specifically mention that retention is a possible consideration with written documentation. - 3.
-As appropriate, the teacher will refer the student to the Problem Solving Team for assistance in planning and implementing interventions to provide support for the child who is at risk of not being promoted. - 4.
-A teacher/parent/principal conference will be scheduled after the 3rd nine weeks to consider any student who still is not achieving satisfactorily.
-The purpose of this meeting will be to determine recommendations for promotion or retention of the student. - 5.
-By the end of school, the teacher and principal will meet to determine students to be retained.
+1. Parents should be informed of a student's progress during the first parent-teacher conference, or as soon thereafter as difficulties are recognized.

+2. If the student is having difficulty, another conference will be set up between the parents and teachers early in the $2^{nd}$ semester.
+This conference will specifically mention that retention is a possible consideration with written documentation.

+3. As appropriate, the teacher will refer the student to the SAT Team for assistance in planning and implementing interventions to provide support for the child who is at risk of not being promoted.

+4. A teacher/parent/principal conference will be scheduled after the 3rd nine weeks to consider any student who still is not achieving satisfactorily.
+The purpose of this meeting will be to determine recommendations for promotion or retention of the student.

+5. By the end of the school year, the teacher and principal will meet to determine students to be retained.
 The parents will be informed of the decision to retain or to promote as well as the reasons for retention.